The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 2. Poly Network ($601 million)

 The Poly Network is a cross-chain application that focuses on interoperability.
-Like Wormhole, the Poly Network allows users to move digital assets from one blockchain to another.
+Like Wormhole, it allows users to move digital assets from one blockchain to another.
 In August 2021, the application was exploited for the second-largest DeFi hack ever, which totaled $601 million.

 The Poly Network validates the transfer of assets between blockchains via Bookkeepers.
 The hacker noticed a vulnerability in Poly Network’s code that allowed them to replace the public key of a Bookkeeper which gave them control of a lock box.
 Once a lock box was controlled the hacker could execute any transaction that they wanted.
 The attacker then focused on assets held within the Binance Smart Chain, now BNB Chain, the Ethereum blockchain, and the Polygon network. $273 million was stolen from Ethereum, $85 million was stolen from Polygon, and $253 million was stolen from Binance Smart Chain.